emilyjspencer/Notes/React/README.md

 * Ideally, tasks should be delegated to other components
 * There are two types of components - stateful(clever) components and presentational(dumb) components
 * The former typically manages state
-* The latter tend to haveresponsibility for styling etc
+* The latter tend to have responsibility for styling etc
 * It is common to have far more presentational components in a React application than stateful components

 * Rendering content dynamically